jakobjanot/ML-Cutter/README.md

 │       │
 │       ├── performance.py              <- Functions to measure performance of trained models.
 │       │
-│       └── visualization.py            <- Fucntions to create reproducible and insightful data visualizations
+│       └── analysis.py                <- Fucntions to create reproducible analysis.
 │
 ├── requirements.txt                    <- The requirements file for reproducing the analysis environment.
 │